DIamandiev88/Task-Mentor-Mate/README.md

 # My Projects
-## Project "M M logo"
+## Project "MM logo"

 ### General info
-Console application that displays MM logo.
+Application for generating MM logo.

 ### Technologies
 The Project is created with: